jes/submerge/README.md

 3. A user interface to browse your subscriptions without having to go via the RSS reader.

-Longer-term goals would include:
+If it gets popular, longer-term goals would include:

 * a caching layer so that popular requests don't get the public instance banned from YouTube

-* make it easy for people to run a private instance so that the public instance doesn't accumulate too much data to track people with
+* make it easy for people to run a private instance (or even an alternative public instance!) so that my public instance doesn't accumulate too much data to track people with

 ## Installation

 It's a [Mojolicious](https://mojolicious.org/) application.
 There's not yet a systemd unit file, but you can run it in development mode with:

     morbo submerge

 or in production mode with:

     hypnotoad submerge

 When running in production mode you'll need to copy development.yaml to production.yaml and edit it accordingly.